mataktelis11/SFMLGameDevelopmentByExample/README.md

 I chose Chapter 7 as I feel it is a good middle ground for everyone how have read the book.
 Do not expect this to be the most amazing game ever.

 Before checking out the source code I strongly recommend to read the book first (especially if you are relatively new to C++ like me).
+There is also documentation (in Greek) provided in the **docs** folder.

 ## Assets used

-(Note that this section will be updated in future commits.)

 1. Textures:
     - Necromancer sprites: https://creativekind.itch.io/necromancer-free - Author: CreativeKind
-    - Skeleton sprites: https://luizmelo.itch.io/monsters-creatures-fantasy - Author: LuizMelo
+    - Enemy sprites: https://luizmelo.itch.io/monsters-creatures-fantasy - Author: LuizMelo
     - Tileset 16x16 (not used currently): https://poloviiinkin.itch.io/textures - Author: Poloviiinkin
     - Tileset 32x32 (this is the one used by the game): https://opengameart.org/content/dungeon-crawl-32x32-tiles - Author: Chris Hamons
     - Heart sprites: https://nicolemariet.itch.io/pixel-heart-animation-32x32-16x16-freebie - Author: NicoleMarieT